Modeling and forecasting exchange rate volatility in time-frequency domain: Introduction

 \section{Introduction}

-Much of the recent popularity of realized volatility is mainly due to its two distinct implications for practical estimation and forecasting.
-The first relates to the nonparametric estimation of latent volatility process without the need for any assumptions about the explicit model.
-The second brings the possibility of forecasting volatility directly through standard time series econometrics with discretely sampled daily data, while effectively extracting information from intraday high-frequency data.

-In contrast to the popular framework of a generalized autoregressive conditional heteroscedasticity (GARCH) model, volatility is directly observed and can be used for forecasting when we apply realized volatility concept.
-While \cite{hansen2005forecast} argue that GARCH(1,1) can hardly be beaten by any other model, recent active research shows that with help of high frequency measures, we can improve the forecasts significantly. \cite{mcmillan2012daily} for example utilize intra-day data and show that we can obtain forecasts superior to forecasts from GARCH(1,1). \cite{louzis2013role} assesses the informational content of alternative realized volatility estimators using Realized GARCH in Value-at-Risk prediction.
-We aim to extend this line of research by investigating the importance of different realized measures in recently developed framework combining appeal of GARCH(1,1) model and high frequency data.
-Moreover, we employ recently developed estimators which allow to decompose volatility into several investment horizons and thus we attempt to study the influence of intraday investment horizons on daily volatility forecasts.
+In contrast to the conventional framework of a generalized autoregressive conditional heteroscedasticity (GARCH) model, volatility is directly observed and can be used for forecasting when high frequency data are applied.\footnote{A vast quantity of literature on several aspects of estimating volatility using high frequency data is nicely surveyed by \cite{macaleer}.} While \cite{hansen2005forecast} argue that GARCH(1,1) can hardly be beaten by any other model, recent active research shows that with help of high frequency measures, we can improve the volatility forecasts significantly. \cite{mcmillan2012daily} for example utilize intra-day data and show that we can obtain forecasts superior to forecasts from GARCH(1,1). \cite{louzis2013role} assesses the informational content of alternative realized volatility estimators using Realized GARCH in Value-at-Risk prediction.
+We aim to extend this line of research by investigating the importance of disentangling jump variation and integrated variance in recently developed framework, which combines appeal of a widely used GARCH(1,1) and high frequency data.
+Moreover, we employ recently developed multiscale estimators which decompose volatility into several investment horizons and allow us to study the influence of intraday investment horizons on the volatility forecasts.

-A simple nonparametric estimate of price variability over a given time interval has been formalized by \cite{abdl2001}, \cite{barndorff2002a}.
-While these authors provide a unified framework for modeling, \cite{zhou1996} was one of the first to provide a formal assessment of the relationship between cumulative squared intraday returns and the underlying return variance.
-A vast quantity of literature on several aspects of estimating volatility has emerged in the wake of these fundamental contributions.
-Our work builds on this popular \textit{realized volatility} approach.
+Traders on financial markets make their decisions over different horizons, for example, minutes, hours, days, or even longer such as months and years \citep{lebaron2001stochastic,Ramsey2002,genccay2005multiscale,corsi2009}.
+Nevertheless, majority of the empirical literature studies the relationships in the time domain only aggregating the behavior across all investment horizons.
+A notable exception is the Heterogenous Autoregressive approach (HAR) for realized volatility proposed by \cite{corsi2009}.
+Although staying in the time domain solely, \cite{corsi2009} builds his model on the idea of the investors' heterogeneity.